 Another type of solenoid valve is one that mechanically closes the valve.
 This device is great for use on your home’s incoming water supply valve.
 This is the first time I have seen this valve manipulator and I’ve just ordered one for my own home!
 They are genius!

-When used in conjunction with a smart water sensor If a leak is detected it sends a message to your phone and activates the device to close the water supply to your whole house just with the click of a button on your phone!
+When used in conjunction with a smart water sensor If a leak is detected it sends a message to your phone and you can then activate the device to close the water supply to your whole house just with the click of a button on your phone!

 You can purchase extra flood sensors and have an array of these all over your home monitoring areas where a flood could happen!
 Washing Machine, Dishwasher, Sump Pump, RO/DI unit, Hot Water tank etc. If any one of the sensors detects the leak it will shut off the water to your home and let you know!